 However, some people only travel occasionally, they have smaller families, or they simply don’t have as many devices as we do.
 In cases like these, a smaller RV with a 30 amp system may be plenty.

 The bottom line is that it all depends on your specific needs.
 You know better than anyone else how much power you need.

-Can I Plug My 30 Amp Into a 50 Amp?
+Can I Plug My 30 Amp RV Into A 50 Amp Plug Without Damage?